Blazemeter/taurus/site/dat/docs/Selenium.md

 folder of Taurus's repo.

 ## Requests Scenario

-Selenium executor partially supports building scenario from requests.
+Selenium executor supports building test script from the scenario.
+In that case Taurus will generate a Python script that will be launched with `nose`.

 Supported features:
   - select browser
-  - set timeout/think-time on both scenario/request levels
+  - set timeout/think-time on both scenario and request levels
   - assertions (only requested page source inspected)
   - request method GET (only)